Lifter of My Head

 When Your Head is Hangin’ Low, Try This

-What happens when we follow our Father’s instruction and lift our heads and eyes to His glorious Word?
-We experience hope, peace, grace, and glory found only in Him.
-If your head is “hangin” low, lift it to God and His Word.
+What happens when we follow our Father’s instruction and lift our head and eyes to Him and His glorious Word?
+We experience hope, peace, and grace.

 Mindless or Intentional Prayer Affects Your Head and Life